GDQuest/godot-steering-ai-framework/README.md

 Joining these systems together can give complex and graceful movement while also being more efficient than complex path finding algorithms like A\*.

-## Summary ##
+## The framework ##

-This toolkit is a framework for the [Godot engine](https://godotengine.org/).
+This project is a framework for the [Godot game engine](https://godotengine.org/).
 It takes a lot of inspiration from the excellent [GDX-AI](https://github.com/libgdx/gdx-ai) framework for the [LibGDX](https://libgdx.badlogicgames.com/) java-based framework.

 Every class in the toolkit is based on Godot's [Reference](https://docs.godotengine.org/en/latest/classes/class_reference.html) type.
-There is no need to have a complex scene tree; everything that has to do with the AI's movement can be contained inside movement oriented classes.
+There is no need to have a complex scene tree; everything that has to do with the AI's movement can be contained inside movement-oriented classes.

 As a short overview, a character is represented by a steering agent; it stores its position, orientation, maximum speeds and current velocity.
 A steering behavior is associated with a steering agent and calculates a linear and/or angular change in velocity based on its information.
 The coder then applies that acceleration in whatever ways is appropriate to the character to change its velocity, like RigidBody's apply_impulse, or a KinematicBody's move_and_slide.

+## Getting Started ##

+The framework's documentation and code reference are both available on the [GDQuest](https://www.gdquest.com/docs/godot-steering-toolkit/getting-started/) website's documents.

-## More information and resources ##
+### More information and resources ###

 - [Understanding Steering Behaviors](https://gamedevelopment.tutsplus.com/series/understanding-steering-behaviors--gamedev-12732): Breakdowns of various behaviors by Fernando Bevilacqua with graphics and in-depth explanations.
 - [GDX-AI Wiki](https://github.com/libgdx/gdx-ai/wiki/Steering-Behaviors): Descriptions of how LibGDX's AI submodule uses steering behaviors with a few graphics.
 Since this toolkit uses it for inspiration, there will be some similarities.
 - [RedBlobGames](https://www.redblobgames.com/) - An excellent resources for complex pathfinding like A\*, graph theory, and other algorithms that are game-development related.
 Steering behaviors are not covered, but for anyone looking to study and bulk up on their algorithms, this is a great place.

-## Manual ##

-The various behaviors and types in the toolkit are available in the [Wiki](https://github.com/GDQuest/godot-steering-toolkit/wiki) or on the [GDQuest](https://www.gdquest.com/docs/godot-steering-toolkit/getting-started/) website's documents.

 ## Example usage ##